creativecommons/.github/CONTRIBUTING.md

 documentation.
 If you cannot find the documentation you're looking for, please file a GitHub issue with details of what you'd like to see documented.

+## Contribution Workflow

+Once you have identified an issue to work on:

+* Fork the repository to your github account
+* Clone the project to your local machine
+* Navigate to the cloned project directory
+* Add the original repository as an upstream remote
+* Verify the remote repository
+* Create a new branch with a descriptive name
+* Make changes
+* Commit changes
+* Push changes to your fork
+* Open a Pull Request (PR) and follow the PR template

 ## How to Contribute